flutter-it/docs/docs/documentation/watch_it/best_practices.md

 <<< @/../code_samples/lib/watch_it/best_practices_patterns.dart#business_state

+### Local Reactive State with createOnce

+For widget-local reactive state that doesn't need get_it registration, combine `createOnce` with `watch`:

+<<< @/../code_samples/lib/watch_it/watch_create_once_local_state.dart#example

+**When to use this pattern:**
+- Widget needs its own local reactive state
+- State should persist across rebuilds (not recreated)
+- State should be automatically disposed with widget
+- Don't want to register in get_it (truly local)

+**Key benefits:**
+- `createOnce` creates the notifier once and auto-disposes it
+- `watch` subscribes to changes and triggers rebuilds
+- No manual lifecycle management needed

 ## Performance Optimization

-### Minimize Watch Scope
+### Watch Only What You Need

-Watch only what you need.
-Don't watch the whole manager if you only need one property.
+Watch specific properties, not entire objects.
+The approach depends on your manager's structure:

+**For managers with ValueListenable properties** - use `watchValue()`:

-**❌️ Bad - Watching too much:**
+**❌️ Bad - Watching whole manager:**

 <<< @/../code_samples/lib/watch_it/best_practices_patterns.dart#watching_too_much_bad

-**✅ Good - Watch specific property:**
+**✅ Good - Watch specific ValueListenable property:**

 <<< @/../code_samples/lib/watch_it/best_practices_patterns.dart#watch_specific_good

-### Use watchPropertyValue for Selective Updates

-When watching a `Listenable` with many properties, use `watchPropertyValue()` to rebuild only when specific property changes:
+**For ChangeNotifier managers** - use `watchPropertyValue()` to rebuild only when a specific property value changes:

-**❌️ Bad - Rebuilds on every settings change:**
+**❌️ Bad - Rebuilds on every notifyListeners call:**

 <<< @/../code_samples/lib/watch_it/best_practices_patterns.dart#rebuilds_on_every_settings_bad

-**✅ Good - Rebuilds only when darkMode changes:**
+**✅ Good - Rebuilds only when darkMode value changes:**

 <<< @/../code_samples/lib/watch_it/best_practices_patterns.dart#rebuilds_only_darkmode_good

 ### Split Large Widgets

 Don't watch everything in one giant widget.
 Split into smaller widgets that watch only what they need.
+This ensures that only the smaller widgets rebuild when their data changes.

 **❌️ Bad - One widget watches everything:**